FortinetCloudCSE/azure-202-advanced/content/2_Chapter-Two/_index.md

 ---

-In this chapter, you will learn about Azure vWAN managed service and the key components that make up a virtual WAN.
+This chapter covers Azure vWAN managed service and the key components that make up a virtual WAN.
 These terms and services will be used extensively in this course.

 ## Overview